 The Microsoft for Education cloud-based solution provides desired features and functionality in a contemporary communications and collaborative infrastructure.
 The core applications provided by Office 365 for education will be:

-- OneDrive for Business (Individual file storage with 1 terabyte of space per person).
+- OneDrive for Business (individual file storage with 1 terabyte of space per person).

-- Skype for Business (Web/Video conferencing and instant messaging).
+- Skype for Business (web/video conferencing and instant messaging).

-- SharePoint Online (Team Sites for document sharing and collaboration).
+- SharePoint Online (team sites for document sharing and collaboration).

-- Office Online (A web based version of Word, Excel, PowerPoint and more for quick viewing and editing documents on computers without locally installed Office apps).
+- Office Online (A web-based version of Word, Excel, PowerPoint, and more for quick viewing and editing documents on computers without locally installed Office apps).

-- Exchange Online (Email with 50 gigabytes of capacity).
+- Exchange Online (email with 50 gigabytes of capacity).

 Microsoft Office 365 (O365) for Education is providing the entire University of Maryland, Baltimore enterprise a common suite of essential business applications.
-It is consolidating email systems, enhancing opportunities for employees to access work related documents from any device and from any location, providing document sharing/collaboration and web/video conferencing functionality, and reducing the server and backup costs to support the UMB electronic communication environment.
-As of June 2017, all central administrative units, as well as the HS/HSL, SOP, SSW, SOD, SOL are up and running with Office 365.
+It is consolidating email systems, enhancing opportunities for employees to access work-related documents from any device and from any location, providing document sharing/collaboration and web/video conferencing functionality, and reducing the server and backup costs to support the UMB electronic communication environment.
+As of June 2017, all central administrative units as well as the HS/HSL, SOP, SSW, SOD, SOL are up and running with Office 365.
 The SOM and the SON implementations are in progress and will be completed by the end of Summer 2017.

-Helpdesk Integration and Support
+Help Desk Integration and Support

-A shared helpdesk ticketing application is being implemented for use by all help desk operations throughout the enterprise.
+A shared help desk ticketing application is being implemented for use by all help desk operations throughout the enterprise.
 As of June 2017, the following help desk service providers are live with this shared application: CITS, SOP, SON, SOD, SSW, SOL, the SOM Office of Medical Education, the Institute for Human Virology (IHV), and the SOM IS department.
-Implementations in other SOM departments and across FPI are proving to be a more complex configuration and will require additional planning and work during Summer 2017.
+Implementation in other SOM departments and across FPI are proving to be a more complex configuration and will require additional planning and work during Summer 2017.